mikepb/go-swim/README.md

 ## Design documents

-- [Data Structures][data-structure] describes the responsibilities and rationale for the data structures in `go-swim`.
+- [Data Structures][data-structures] describes the responsibilities and rationale for the data structures in `go-swim`.

 ## License